Claude-Nicolas Ledoux: Visions

 Walter Benjamin

-While in prison, Claude-Nicolas Ledoux, prodigy of the Enlightenment, architect of the ancien régime, who designed and built spartan neoclassical buildings for the monarchy, for the aristocracy, for the wealthy that captured the spirit of the times, who was arrested during the Reign of Terror, continued working on a book he had begun some years before that contained his thoughts on his work, on architecture itself, and more, along with drawings of his projects, realized, envisioned, and plans for a whole town, partly built, wholly idealistic, from which I draw the image and text of one of his maisons de campagne, country houses, above.
+While in prison, Claude-Nicolas Ledoux, prodigy of the Enlightenment, architect of the ancien régime, who designed and built spartan neoclassical buildings for the monarchy, for the aristocracy, for the wealthy that captured the spirit of the times, who was arrested during the Reign of Terror, continued working on a book he had begun some years before that contained his thoughts on his work, on architecture itself, and more, along with prints of his projects, realized, envisioned, and plans for a whole town, partly built, wholly idealistic, from which I draw the image and text of one of his maisons de campagne, country houses, above.
 The book appeared in 1804 under the title L’Architecture considérée sous le rapport de l’art, des mœurs et de la législationArchitecture Considered in Relation to Art, Mores, and Legislation.
 The title and his opening words give a sense of his exalted belief in architecture, in himself, the range of his ambition, the scope of his desires:

 Amidst the various occupations, which can be judged by the extent of the work I present to the nations; amidst the turmoil that has tested my perseverance; in the face of the persecutions inseparable from the public expression of great ideas, and the passions that have worn down my resolve; almost constantly subjected to narrow calculations, to timid ambitions, to fickle wills that stifle the impulses of genius, I will not offer my readers those projects that fade into the vagueness of imaginary schemes, or whose terrifying potentiality prevents any progress toward their execution.